 Rationale: Students who wish to declare a major in some health professions programs must meet minimum criteria in order to apply.
-Admission to the practical nursing program is selective due to availability and limitations of practicum sites and limitations in the number of students who can be accommodated in clinical groups.
+Admission to the nursing program is selective due to availability and limitations of practicum sites and limitations in the number of students who can be accommodated in clinical groups.
 All students interested in this program should consult a Student Success Advisor at their campus of their choice.
-The Practical Nursing Program requires clinical or field experience as part of the curriculum.
+The Nursing Program requires clinical or field experience as part of the curriculum.
 A criminal background check, drug screen, and documentation of current immunizations are required (at the student's expense) for participation in clinical or other field experiences.
 Specific criteria for admission are on the second page of this document.
-For further information visit our website at: www.stlcc.edu/nursing.
+For further information visit our website at: https://catalog.stlcc.edu/programs/nursing-aas/#newitemtext

 PROGRAM OF STUDY: Pre-Entry Course Requirements.
-Any additional prerequisite credit hours to pre-entry courses are not factored into total program hours.
-All pre-entry courses must be completed prior to application.
+Any additional prerequisite credit hours to pre-entry course are not factored into total program hours.